microsoft/PartiallyShuffleDistributedSampler/README.md

 This repo includes 2 versions of distribute sampler with Partially Shuffle for Pytorch.
 They are designed to replace DistributedSampler.py in Pytorch.

+These samplers will try to distribute files evenly to available GPUs, and use cache and threads to reduce the number of file reads, which is friendly to distributed storage system, such as HDFS.

 DistributedSamplerViaLocallyShuffle.py is a simpler verison which only have one shuffle pool.

 DistributedSamplerViaLocallyShuffleV2.py has two shuffle pools and similier process like the Partially Shuffle in TensorFlow.